 The Superfund is a trust fund made up of revenues from taxes on oil and other chemical compounds that was established for the purpose of cleaning up hazardous waste sites.
 Public concern over contaminated waste sites - the legacy of mining, industrial processes, manufacturing and military activities - led Congress to establish the Superfund Program in 1980.
 The program is responsible for locating the most hazardous sites nationwide, determining the parties responsible for the pollution and financing the clean-up of sites when responsible parties are unable to do so, using money from the Superfund Trust.

-Our project is funded by the Superfund Research Program, which was established by the Superfund Amendments and Reauthorization Act (SARA) of 1986.
-That act established a university-based program of basic research within the National Institute of Environmental Health Science (NIEHS) - a division of the National Institutes of Health.
+Our Program is funded by the Superfund Research Program, which was established by the Superfund Amendments and Reauthorization Act (SARA) of 1986.
+That act established a university-based program of research within the National Institute of Environmental Health Science (NIEHS) - a division of the National Institutes of Health.
 Research sponsored by the program uses money from the Superfund Trust, and complements the activities of the U.S. Environmental Protection Agency (EPA) and the Agency for Toxic Substances and Disease Registry (ATSDR) at the U.S. Centers for Disease Control and Prevention.

 The program's primary goals are: